 |Grants awarded to date (as at the end of 2014)||$315 million|

 |Funding to be available for grants for individual and small group research from 2016-18||$27 million|

 The Gulf of Mexico Research Initiative was created following the 2010 oil spill through an agreement between BP and the Gulf of Mexico Alliance, a non-profit partnership formed by the states of Alabama, Florida, Louisiana, Mississippi and Texas to address common environmental issues.

 BP and the alliance agreed to create a fully independent research board to commission long-term research relating to oil spills in marine and coastal ecosystems.
 The research board is responsible for developing all requests for proposals, making all funding decisions and reviewing progress of the funded research.

-There is no requirement for BP to approve any research proposal, or any study before publication.
+BP funding covers grant awards and administrative costs.
+Grant recipients are expected to publish their results in peer-reviewed scientific journals.
+There is no requirement for BP to approve any research proposal or any study before publication.